 NCO Plastic Smart Card Banner

-Its publication follows the launch of our Skills Strategy 2025 to 2030, announced last week.
-Together they demonstrate a shared commitment to creating new and good jobs, growing regional opportunity and ensuring that every nation of the United Kingdom can benefit from the clean energy transition.
+Its publication follows the launch of our Skills Strategy 2025 to 2030, announced just one week earlier.
+Together, they demonstrate a shared national commitment to creating new and good jobs, growing regional opportunity and ensuring that every nation of the United Kingdom can benefit from the clean energy transition.

-Energy & Utility Skills Group has worked with the Department for Energy Security and Net Zero (DESNZ), the Office for Clean Energy Jobs, trade unions, employers and training partners throughout the development of the Plan.
-Our employer-validated data, labour market insight and convening role have helped to shape its priorities and ensure actions are grounded in evidence.
+Energy & Utility Skills Group has worked closely with the Department for Energy Security and Net Zero, the Office for Clean Energy Jobs, trade unions, members, employers, partners, and training providers throughout the development of the Plan.
+Our validated data, workforce analysis, and convening role have helped to shape priorities and ensure that actions are grounded in evidence.

 From Ambition to Action